Suicide: Mental illness

 Mental illness is present at the time of suicide 27% to more than 90% of the time.
 Of those who have been hospitalized for suicidal behavior, the lifetime risk of suicide is 8.6%.
 Comparatively, non-suicidal people hospitalized for affective disorders have a 4% lifetime risk of suicide.
 Half of all people who die by suicide may have major depressive disorder; having this or one of the other mood disorders such as bipolar disorder increases the risk of suicide 20-fold.
 Other conditions implicated include schizophrenia (14%), personality disorders (8%), obsessive–compulsive disorder, and post-traumatic stress disorder.
-Those with autism also attempt and consider suicide more frequently.

 Others estimate that about half of people who die by suicide could be diagnosed with a personality disorder, with borderline personality disorder being the most common.
 About 5% of people with schizophrenia die of suicide.
 Eating disorders are another high risk condition.
-Around 22% to 50% of people suffering with gender dysphoria have attempted suicide, however this greatly varies by region.
+Around 22% to 50% of people with gender dysphoria have attempted suicide, however this greatly varies by region.

 Among approximately 80% of suicides, the individual has seen a physician within the year before their death, including 45% within the prior month.
 Approximately 25–40% of those who died by suicide had contact with mental health services in the prior year.
-Antidepressants of the SSRI class appear to increase the frequency of suicide among children but do not change the risk among adults.
+Antidepressants of the SSRI class appear to increase the frequency of suicide among children and young persons.
 An unwillingness to get help for mental health problems also increases the risk.